The Quest for the Nanorien Stones (1982)

 Uh what else.
 Treasure is boring because it is limited to book items for the most part (a shield plus 3 that breaks if the enemy rolls 15 or higher being one of the few exceptions, along with the dragon orb).
-Treasure is placed randomly, without thought or context.
+Treasure is placed randomly, without consideration for context or versimilitude.

 Same with the bestiary.
 The adventure adds quite a bit of new monsters but beyond being visibly interesting they don’t have any interesting abilities or characteristics.
 Swamp, heat, wind and dust elementals.
 A giant blue cyclopean underwater zombie with a stun/blind ray eye (okay that one is fucking cool).
 A skeleton snake.
 A tripus (a Xorn with the serial numbers filed off, presumably to avoid lawsuits).
-It all seems kind of obvious.
+Somehow the variety comes across as bland.

 Pros: Lots of unique monsters.
 Some of the elemental set-pieces aren’t terrible.
 Planar adventure woooo hoo.
 Good starting characters.

 Cons: Bland writing.
 Terseness to the point of being deliberately obscure.
 Hackfest.
 Good ideas aren’t executed properly.
 Contrived.
 Not much room for subtlety, planning, trickery or other forms of roleplaying.

 Man this one hurts.
 Planar adventuring always puts me in mind of the non-sucky stories of Michael Moorcock’s eternal champion.
 That’s the vibe these things should be aiming for: Psychedelic trips into otherworldly realms.
 Meetings with Gods and Demon princes and weirdness.
 As it is you are left with a very long slog involving random encounters, boring treasure, endless combat with arbitrary challenges and very little to break up the monotony.